 Some essential items for a disaster kit are below, but each should be tailored to your particular weather circumstances:

-Plastic water canisters capable of holding at least 4 litres of water per person
+- Plastic water canisters capable of holding at least 4 liters of water per person

 Step 3: Always keep up-to-date with the weather and heed warnings